microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors.UnitTesting/ActorTestKit-1Type.md

 Provides methods for testing an actor of type *T* in isolation.

-Provides methods for testing an actor of type *T* in isolation.

-Provides methods for testing an actor of type *T* in isolation.

 ```csharp
 public sealed class ActorTestKit<T>
     where T : Actor